Speakers

 President, Royal Society of Edinburgh

-Professor Sir Anton Muscatelli has been Principal and Vice-Chancellor, University of Glasgow since October 2009.
+Professor Sir Anton Muscatelli was Principal and Vice-Chancellor, University of Glasgow from 2009 to 2025.
 An economist, his research interests are monetary economics, central bank independence, fiscal policy, international finance and macroeconomics.
-Sir Anton is President of the Royal Society of Edinburgh, from 1 April 2025.
+Sir Anton is President of the Royal Society of Edinburgh.
 He is a member of the University Grants Committee, Hong Kong and also Chair of its Research Group.
 From 2017-2020 he was Chair of the Russell Group of UK research-intensive universities.
 He has been a member of the Scottish Government’s Council of Economic Advisers, a special adviser to the UK House of Commons Treasury Select Committee on monetary policy and has advised the European Commission and the World Bank.
 He holds honorary degrees from McGill University and Nanka University.